 The government is recognizing workers who helped put food on tables during the pandemic.

-The U.S. Department of Agriculture recently announced a program to help repay grocery, farm and meat-packing workers for their out-of-pocket expenses on protective equipment, child care, lost wages and other costs.
+The U.S. Department of Agriculture has announced a program to help repay grocery, farm and meat-packing workers for their out-of-pocket expenses on protective equipment, child care, lost wages and other costs.

-Eligible people can receive up to $600 in grants, which local agencies and nonprofits are distributing.
+Eligible people can receive up to $600 in grants, which local agencies and nonprofits will be distributing in 2022.

 A price break on your internet connection